-Best Bluetooth Speakers under $100 in 2019
+Don't spend a lot on these great Bluetooth speakers under $100

 Cons:

-If your primary consideration from an affordable Bluetooth speaker is sound quality, then look no further than the Klipsch Groove.
-The speaker offers outstanding sound from a relatively modest package, and the IPX4 rating gives it some resistance to the elements.
+If your primary consideration for an affordable Bluetooth speaker is sound quality, look no further than the LG XBOOM Go Speaker PL7.
+The speaker offers outstanding sound from a relatively modest package, all thanks to the audio tuning provided by Meridian Technology.
+LG has also implemented Sound Boost that can transform your listening experience with a press of a button.

-You get Bluetooth pairing and music playback controls at the top, and there's a 3.5mm jack on the side if you're interested in plugging in.
-The 2,200mAh battery delivers eight hours of music playback from a full charge.
+Like some of the Ultimate Ears speakers, you can pair the PL7 with up to 100 other LG XBOOM Go speakers, and you can expect it to last quite a long time with its 24 hours of battery life.
+It's also the perfect device to take with you to the beach, the lake, or the pool, thanks to its IPX5 rating that gives it outstanding resistance to the elements.
+Unlike many speakers on this list, the PL7 charges via USB-C cable, but it does not support wireless charging.

 Pros: